 This homemade teriyaki sauce is not exactly new around here, I used this recipe in this Vegan Teriyaki Stir Fry and this Teriayki Salmon Glaze.
 I also used a variation in this Crock Pot Teriyaki Chicken recipe!

 But it's about time I shared the standalone recipe with you, so you can prep it ahead and enjoy all week.
 I'm sharing some of my favorite ways to use what I think is the BEST teriayki sauce recipe out there!

 Don't forget to pin this post to save it for later!

 What's to love about this homemade teriyaki sauce?

 - it works as a stir fry sauce, a marinade, or a glaze

-- you can control the saltiness (does anyone else find store bought teriyaki sauce SO salty?!)
+- you can control the saltiness (does anyone else find store bought teriyaki SO salty?!)

 - it's so tasty you will be licking your plate clean!

 You are not going to believe how easy it is.
-And the best part is you can make this teriyaki sauce vegan, paleo and gluten-free!
+And the best part is you can make this recipe vegan, paleo and gluten-free!